-This area of concentration builds upon a number of courses required of all students, such as Trusts & Estates, Business Organizations I, and Basic Tax & Accounting for Lawyers.
+This area of concentration builds upon a number of courses required of all students, such as Trusts & Estates, Business Organizations I, and Basic Taxation Principles for Lawyers.
 Students enrolled in the Estate Planning area of concentration work under the direct supervision of an experienced estate planner devising an estate plan, working on drafts of documents, and working through the steps of the administration of an estate.

 Practice in the trusts and estates area has changed dramatically over the last decade.
 Some trusts and estates lawyers specialize in trust, estate and fiduciary liability dispute resolution.
 Societal and economic factors are contributing to an explosion in litigation in this area as the traditional family unit continues to break down and the amount of accumulated wealth increases.